binary-com/deriv-com/documents/component-guide.md

 ```

-### Flex Grid Container
+### FlexGridContainer

 - To be used when you need both a mixture of Flex and Grid
 - Flex Grid is an extension to `Container` hence it accepts all the props that `Box` and `Container` accepts, in addition to `content_width`, `gap`, `mobile_content_width`, `mobile_gap` and `grid`.
 - `grid` will handle no margin on every grid interval selected.
-For an example of six items, grid size = 3 will therefore set margin left: 0 for the 1st and 4th item while the 3rd and 6th will have margin-right: 0.
+For an example of six items, grid size = 3 will therefore set `margin-left: 0` for the 1st and 4th item while the 3rd and 6th will have `margin-right: 0`.

 Usage example: